SpartzInc/automation_object/README.md

 2. Add all the UI relationships you need to create an effective dynamic DSL framework
 3. Control waiting and sleeping conditions on screen/element interactions using hooks for less brittle UI testing
 4. Use the DSL framework to effectively control your automation
+5. Automatic routing between screens, modals, windows, iframes to enable less code intensive automation.
-5. Enables DRY automation test development by storing UI representations in configuration files instead of code
+6. Enables DRY automation test development by storing UI representations in configuration files instead of code

 ### Fair Warning